 Students will be issued with individual examination timetables mid-February.
-These timetables are also known as statements of entry and it important students check all the details carefully, to ensure the spelling of their name, date of birth and the subjects and levels (i.e. Higher or Foundation) they have been entered for are all correct.
+These timetables are also known as statements of entry and it is important students check all the details carefully, especially the spelling of their name, date of birth and the subjects and levels (i.e. Higher or Foundation) they have been entered for are all correct.
+Please note legal names should be used in examinations.
+Exam certificates will be printed with the names that are on these statements of entry.
+If the names are not correct you may in the future experience difficulties in using these certificates as evidence of your educational qualifications or in getting replacement certificates if you should lose the originals.

 For any queries regarding examinations please contact:-